MohamedAbdeen21/taskmaster/README.md

 - Retry-on-fail, with configurable retry delays and exponential backoff.

-- Supports communication between Tasks through passing dicts as returns and using parent function name as argument.
+- Supports communication between Tasks through passing dicts as returns and arguments.

 - Reloads the DAG config file each run, so you can parametrize the DAG during runtime.

 - A from-scratch cron expression parser and evaluator.
 In case you just need a cron parser without the DAG engine.

+- Graph cycle detection.

+- Manual execution to support re-using graphs.

 - Simple API.
 Check examples folder to get started.